samsquire/ideas2/README.md

 # 68. Data faucets

-A standardised way of getting data from a stream.
+A standardised way of getting data from a Kafka stream.

-# 69.
+# 69. IT design software

+Active network design software.
+Build an AWS network with a GUI and render to Terraform.

+# 70.